R101: 1930

 R101's outer cover was also giving cause for concern.
 An inspection on 20 January 1930 by Michael Rope and J. W. W. Dyer, head of the Fabric Section at Cardington, revealed serious deterioration of the fabric on the top of the airship in areas where rainwater had accumulated, and a decision was made to add reinforcement bands along the whole length of the envelope.
-Further tests undertaken by Rope had shown that its strength had deteriorated alarmingly.
-The original specified strength for the cover was a breaking strain of 700 lb per foot run (10 kN/m): the actual strength of samples was at best 85 lb (1.24 kN/m).
-The calculated load at a speed of 76 mph was 143 lb per foot run (2.09 kN/m).
+Further tests undertaken by Rope showed that its strength had deteriorated alarmingly.
+The original specified strength for the cover was a breaking strain of 700 lb per foot run (10 kN/m): the actual strength of samples was at best 85 lb (1.24 kN/m), while the calculated load at a speed of 76 mph was 143 lb per foot run (2.09 kN/m).
 A further inspection of the cover on 2 June found many small tears had developed.
 An immediate decision was taken to replace the pre-doped cover with a new cover which would be doped after fitting.
 This would take place following the flights which had been planned for June with the purpose of displaying R101 to the public at the Hendon Air Show; for these flights, the cover would be further reinforced.

 Confirmation of the poor state of the cover came on the morning of 23 June, when R101 was walked out of the shed.
-It had been at the mast for less than an hour in a moderate wind when an alarming rippling movement was observed and shortly afterwards, a 140 ft split in the cover appeared on the starboard side of the airship.
+It had been at the mast for less than an hour in a moderate wind when an alarming rippling movement was observed, and shortly afterwards a 140 ft split in the cover appeared on the starboard side of the airship.
 It was decided to repair this at the mast and to add more strengthening bands.
 This was done by the end of the day, but the next day a second, shorter, split occurred.
 This was dealt with in the same way, and it was decided that if the reinforcing bands were added to the repaired area the scheduled appearance at the Hendon Air Show could be made.